Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 She encourages the government to step in to help those most in need - before they have any more “deaths on their hands”.

-Ms Thompson said: “Its terrible.
+Ms Thomson said: “Its terrible.
 The truth is, its like everyone’s suffering while the people at the top are having a party.
 They need to fix up.”

 Register for free to continue reading